 All the young people spoken with were very clear in expressing that they felt safe at school and could articulate numerous practical ways in which this was ensured.
 They were keen to point out that ‘we are in safe hands…we trust the teachers.’
 Another student explained that ‘All the staff look out for us…if something is bothering us we can go to the chill out room.’
 The young people were clear that they, too, have a role to play ‘ We don’t put others in danger.’

 This school is a community in which the voice of the young people is actively encouraged and taken seriously.
-During the last OFSTED visit the students requested and secured a meeting with inspectors when they discovered that there were no plans for them to be spoken with!
+During a recent OFSTED visit the students requested and secured a meeting with inspectors when they discovered that there were no plans for them to be spoken with!

 The young people are able to make informed choices about things that affect them because they have good access to information and are encouraged and enable to make positive choices about key aspects of their lives.
 Transition support is given a very high priority and the school gave powerful examples of students making decisions about the next phase of their learning which were genuinely independent and not always in line with family and school assumptions and expectations.
 The students’ involvement in a range of local and global charities demonstrates their enthusiasm to commit to global citizenship.
 They are beginning to make connections between their desire to give and the need for justice and the realisation of rights: ‘We need to help people who are struggling’ and they were aware that their eco and fair trade work is related to rights.
 The school is realistic about the challenges around the global dimension of learning and is committed to developing this work further by building on existing initiatives Charity fundraising efforts, which include Comic Relief and Day For Change are starting to have a greater focus on raising awareness and campaigning.

 We recently applied for the status of a Rights Respecting School.
 We were delighted to receive this status.
 This page contains some extracts from the report.